Jocce-Nilsson/agency-swarm-obdb-content-creator/OBDBUpdaterAgency/agency_manifesto.md

 # OBDBUpdaterAgency Manifesto

 ## Mission
 The mission of the OBDBUpdaterAgency is to update the Open Brewery Database (OBDB) by creating CSV files according to a specified format.
 These files will be added as part of a pull request to the OBDB GitHub repository.
-The agency will search and scrape the web for brewery information, especially from beer sites like ratebeer.com and untappd.com.
+The agency will search and scrape the web for brewery information mainly from the brewery websites.
 The agency will ensure that the CSV files are formatted correctly and that the information is accurate.

 ## Goals
 1. Efficiently gather accurate brewery information from various sources.